DEKHTIARJonathan/TF-TRT_BlogPosts/README.md

 * **Tensorflow 1.x Container**: `docker pull nvcr.io/nvidia/tensorflow:20.07-tf1-py3`
 * **Tensorflow 2.x Container**: `docker pull nvcr.io/nvidia/tensorflow:20.07-tf2-py3`

-Prerequesites to be able to follow this blog posts/tutorial:
+Prerequisites to be able to follow this blog posts/tutorial:
 - We currently only support Ubuntu, you can try with other systems however we can't guarantee success.

 - Docker: https://docs.docker.com/get-docker/